ZipEntry Unicode C Reference Documentation

 int CkZipEntryW_getEntryID(HCkZipEntryW cHandle);

-A unique ID assigned to the entry while the object is instantiated in memory.
+A unique identifier assigned to this entry while the ZIP object is instantiated in memory.

 top